-We present this information in one easy to follow table indicating whether market conditions are unfavourable, neutral or favourable for potential buyers, and another table indicating whether market conditions are unfavourable, neutral or favourable for potential sellers.
+We present this information in one easy to follow table indicating whether market conditions are unfavourable, neutral or favourable for potential buyers and sellers.

 How we determine the cash flow potential

 Suburbs which offer strong cash flow are those where the rental demand is greater than the supply of properties available for rent, while suburbs with high capital growth potential are those where the buyer demand is greater than the number of properties available for purchase.
 To obtain strong cash flow your first priority must be to buy properties in where the rental demand is strong, which is a different dynamic to the buyer demand.
 Rent demand can also be seasonal, regular, permanent, semi-permanent or temporary, depending on the main types of renting households in any area.